shannonzylstra/lu-decomposition/README.md

 Implementing LU decomposition in Python, using Crout's Algorithm.
 For implementation in Cython, see the [Cython branch](https://github.com/shannonzylstra/lu-decomposition/tree/Cython) of this repository.
-Also -- if you have the stomach for it, you can glance at [my sage notebook log](http://480.sagenb.org/home/Shannon_Zylstra/6/print).
+Also -- if you have the stomach for it, you can glance at [my sage notebook log](http://480.sagenb.org/home/Shannon_Zylstra/6/print). <-- My bad: I thought this was public!
 ### The "Math"

 Given a square matrix A, crout(A) will return matrices L and U such that A = L*U.